 This is a studio course which acquaints the student with the techniques and practical application of theatrical make-up.
 The student will be required to design and execute make-up for specific characters.
-Lab fee. three semester hours
+Lab fee.

-FAA 331 - Costume Design (also THR 331)
+FAA 271 - Costume Design (also THR 241)

 Students learn the process of costume design for the theatre.
 Techniques covered include: script analysis, character conceptualization, research, and basic rendering.
-Art supplies required.